MiladAlipour98/Blockflow_Net/README.md

+# Project Name: Alephium Blockchain Analysis

+## Project Description
+This project focuses on analyzing the Alephium cryptocurrency, which operates on the BlockFlow blockchain.
+In this blockchain network, users initiate transactions that need to be confirmed by miners for successful completion.
+This README file provides an overview of the project and its objectives.

+## Objective
+The main objectives of this project are:
+1. Determine the maximum distance between two miners in the blockchain network.
+2. Find the path between two arbitrary miners (a and b) based on a prioritized selection of the next miner using a depth-first search algorithm.

+## Dataset
+The project utilizes a file called `blockflow.txt`, which represents the edges between miners in a specific time snapshot of the blockchain network.
+This dataset provides the necessary information to analyze the network structure and perform the required computations.

+## Assumptions
+1. Each transaction in the network requires confirmation from miners, with a required confirmation rate of one-tenth of a percent.
+2. Confirmations must occur consecutively, meaning that the first miner starts the confirmation process, and the result is passed on to subsequent miners until the process is complete.
+3. The cryptocurrency in this time snapshot has the capability to confirm multiple transactions simultaneously.

+## Tasks
+The project involves the following tasks:

+### Task A: Determining the Maximum Distance
+The first task is to calculate the maximum distance between two miners in the blockchain network.
+This will provide insights into the overall network topology and the potential reach of transactions.

+### Task B: Finding the Path between Miners
+To determine the path between two arbitrary miners (a and b), a depth-first search algorithm is employed.
+At each step of the path, the selection of the next miner is based on the miner with the most common neighbors with the previous miner.
+This prioritized approach ensures efficient transaction confirmation within the network.

+## Getting Started
+To run the project and perform the required analysis, follow these steps:

+1. Ensure you have the necessary dependencies installed (Python, relevant libraries, etc.).
+2. Download the `blockflow.txt` file and place it in the designated directory.
+3. Execute the provided Python scripts for each task to obtain the desired results.

+## Results
+Upon running the project, the following information will be generated:

+1. Task A: The maximum distance between two miners in the blockchain network.
+2. Task B: The path between two arbitrary miners (a and b) based on the prioritized selection of the next miner using a depth-first search algorithm.

+## Conclusion
+This project provides insights into the Alephium cryptocurrency operating on the BlockFlow blockchain.
+By analyzing the network structure and determining the maximum distance and transaction paths between miners, we gain a deeper understanding of the system's efficiency and connectivity.

 # Blockflow_Net
 Cryptocurrency Network Analysis on BlockFlow Blockchain Analyzing Alephium cryptocurrency network dynamics using graph theory and complex network analysis for insights into transaction confirmation, network metrics, structure, and visualization.